juce-framework/JUCE-tutorials/markdown/tutorial_push_notifications.md

+---
+title: Push Notifications on desktop and mobile devices
+---
 # Tutorial: Push Notifications on desktop and mobile devices

 Trigger local and remote notifications in your desktop and mobile applications.
 Learn how to send push notifications from a remote server to both macOS/iOS and Android devices.